Joe-Moussally/Jerrys-Boring-Game/README.md

 -> [Watch Episode Scene Here](https://www.youtube.com/watch?v=yR1aZZOT3wI)

 Gameplay in Rick And Morty: Jerry's Game is so repetitive to the point of absurdity.
 This game is simply a parody of the genre, so its gameplay is identical to the games it's making fun of.
+You have absolutely nothing: no music, no variety of balloons, no changes in scenery, no way to leave the game halfway, nothing.

 ## Description